top of page

 Hotel in Brooklyn, New York

-The Brooklyn Navy Yard Hotel is Spearhead's most multi-programmatic project.
-Located on Ryerson Street, the program covers 50,000 square feet and 360 feet in length.
-Beyond its specific use, the project prioritizes the Navy Yard experience, combining diverse historic architectural typologies in a single space, able to satisfy various needs day and night.
-It must be flexible to accommodate hotels, lounges, spas, bars, multi-purpose rooms, weddings, nightclubs, parties, art studios, exhibits, interactive installations, and more.
+The Brooklyn Navy Yard Hotel was Spearhead's most multi-programmatic project.
+Located on Ryerson Street, the program covered 50,000 square feet and 360 feet in length.
+The project prioritized the Navy Yard experience which combined a diverse historic architectural typologies in a single space and a multi-purpose use around the clock.
+The goal was to create a flexible space to accommodate a hotel, lounges, a spa, bars and amenities rooms to serve a wide range of experiences such as weddings, nightclub dance, ballroom parties, art studios, exhibitions, interactive installations, and more.

 INTERIORDESIGN HOTEL